arrow Go back to list of posts

 If you enter a networking opportunity without a clear vision, you run the risk of becoming overwhelmed or spending time on a new contact that ends up having no long-term potential.

-Effective legal networking requires a solid plan.
+Effective networking for lawyers requires a solid plan.
 Before each meetup, decide what you want to get out of it.
 Do you want to expand your law practice with new clients or find new referral sources?
 Are you looking to expand into a new area of the law?

 Once you identify your long and short-term goals, you'll have a better idea of how to approach each networking scenario.